 Baking has a chemistry aspect to it that I am not well versed in, so I started with a recipe from Spoon Fork Bacon.
 I follow this blog on Instagram so they were a familiar name that I trusted.

 The first batch I made was pretty true to their recipe, which you can see here.
-For my second batch I was feeling adventurous and decided to change a few things up!
-I am not a huge chocolate fan, so I lowered the amount of the chocolate chips.
-I also decided to crunch the cereal up because I found that the cereal bits ended up with a baked soggy texture in the finished product.
+For my second batch I felt more adventurous and decided to change a few things up!
+I am not a huge chocolate fan, so I lowered the amount of the chocolate chips and decided to crunch the cereal up because I found that the cereal bits ended up with a baked soggy texture in the finished product.
 I know that sounds like an oxymoron, but trust me on this description.
 It was not a good consistency.
 Finally, I also upped the butter.
 That is the one thing that stood out to me about the Tiago cookies, they were buttery goodness!
 The butter in my first batch did not stand out in the final product, but that second batch?
 Yes lord!
-Not only were they buttery but the cookies spread more to my liking.
+Not only were they buttery, but the cookies spread more to my liking.
 So here is my modified Spoon Bacon Fork recipe with pictures enjoy!

 I took a LOT of photos because this batch was amazing!

 Rice Krispie Chocolate Chip Cookies Recipe

 - 1 Egg